Pulsar timing in the Galactic Center: Pulsar timing techniques and pipelines

 In general, the timing model for a non-relativistic binary pulsar system is given by

 where TOA$_i$ is the time of arrival at the observatory of the $i$-th pulse, $\tau_i$ is the proper time in the pulsar's inertial reference frame, $\Delta_\odot$ corresponds to the conversion to the Solar System barycenter frame, $\Delta_\textrm{IS}$ incorporates the transformation to the binary barycenter frame, and $\Delta_\textrm{B}$ accounts for the conversion to the pulsar frame.
-More specifically, $\Delta_\odot$ links the observed TOAs to the arrival time in the barycentric coordinate time at the Solar System barycenter, and accounts for vacuum propagation delays due to the Earth's orbital motion, its spin, the Earth's precession and nutation (considering that the observatory is situated on Earth), and any other delays due to the signal's passage through the Earth's atmosphere and the Solar system.
+More specifically, $\Delta_\odot$ links the observed TOAs to the arrival time in the barycentric coordinate time at the Solar System barycenter, and accounts for vacuum propagation delays due to the Earth's orbital motion, its spin, precession and nutation, and any other delays due to the signal's passage through the Earth's atmosphere and the Solar system.
 This component links the observed TOAs to the arrival time in the barycentric coordinate time at the Solar System barycenter. $\Delta_\textrm{IS}$ incorporates delays attributed to the system's secular motion and due to the signal traversing the interstellar medium.
 Finally, $\Delta_\textrm{B}$ includes delays due to the binary orbital motion and the signal's passage through the gravitational field of the companion.
-The term $\Delta_\textrm{B}$ contains the relativistic contribution to the total photon propagation time produced in the binary pulsar system as a linear sum of post-Newtonian delays: the geometric Rømer delay in equation \eqref{eq:romer}, a pseudo-delay reflecting the aberration of the radio beam caused by binary motion, the Einstein delay that encompasses both gravitational redshift and special relativistic time dilation in the pulsar frame, and the Shapiro delay in equation \eqref{eq:shapiro} and is given by
+The term $\Delta_\textrm{B}$ contains the relativistic contribution to the total photon propagation time produced in the binary pulsar system as a linear sum of post-Newtonian delays: the geometric Rømer delay in Eq. \eqref{eq:romer}, a pseudo-delay reflecting the aberration of the radio beam caused by binary motion, the Einstein delay that encompasses both gravitational redshift and special relativistic time dilation in the pulsar frame, and the Shapiro delay in Eq. \eqref{eq:shapiro}, which in this case takes the form